 - Olympus E-PL5 Review (photographyblog.com)

-My accountant/reality checker (aka my wife) has given her whole hearted clearance (love that woman) to purchase this bad boy, so I look forward to posting some photos once I get around to purchasing it.
+My accountant/reality checker (aka my wife) has given her whole hearted clearance (love that woman) to purchase this bad boy.
+Here is a gallery of samples images.